AlustavaNimi/Lukuvinkkikirjasto/README.md

 ### Sprint 3

+#### User story 1.1, 2.1, 2.2, 2.3, 2.5:

+Same acceptance criteria as before.

+#### User story 2.4:
+__Update:__ Split in to user stories 3.1 and 3.4.

-#### User story 3.1:
+#### User story 3.1
-_As a user, I want to be able to open a blogpost URL by clicking it_
+_As a user, I want to be able to able to filter reading suggestions by entering search terms (hakusanoja)_

 Tähän tulee linkki .feature-tiedostoon

 #### User story 3.2:
-_As a user, I want to be see a list of reading suggestions on the home menu (aloitusnäkymä)_
+_As a user, I want to be able to open a blogpost URL from within the app_

 Tähän tulee linkki .feature-tiedostoon

 #### User story 3.3:
-_As a user, I want an option to view only books or blogposts_
+_As a user, I want to be see a list of reading suggestions on the home menu (aloitusnäkymä)_

 Tähän tulee linkki .feature-tiedostoon

 #### User story 3.4:
+_As a user, I want an option to view only books or only blogposts_

+Tähän tulee linkki .feature-tiedostoon

+#### User story 3.5:
 _As a user, I want to be able to mark reading suggestions that have been read already_

 Tähän tulee linkki .feature-tiedostoon